onejeuu/sc-file/docs/source/api/usage/index.rst

 Usage
 ==================================================

-Use conversion functions for ordinary file conversion.
-Format handlers expose the decoded content when it must be inspected, changed, or encoded manually.

 Conversion
 ----------------------------------------

 Automatic Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:func:`~scfile.convert.auto` resolves the source format from its suffix and uses its default target format.
+:func:`~scfile.convert.files.auto` resolves the source format from its suffix and uses its default target format.

 .. code-block:: python